flowx-ai/docs-flowx/docs/flowx-designer/managing-a-process-flow/creating-a-user-interface.md

 * All the UI elements are configured via the Node UI designer
 * Starting from our basic process, we need to set the start of the stepper template config
 * It is enough to open the drag and drop menu and add a Stepper template config for now
-* For the first step, it will be useful to add also a label&#x20;
+* For the first step, it will be useful to add also a label
 * Clear the cache to test what we have until now

 ![](../img/process_flowx_configuring_UI.gif)